ismet94/ismet_samsodien_cv/README.md

 - removed unnecessary codes
 - created anchor points from the navbar to the headings
 - photoshoped profile picture aswell as the icon png's

+2019-01-17
+- finalised the index file
+- created a folder called files for the download cv button
+- created the resonsive design structure
+- added the projects to the section
+- went through code for any flaws
+- added additional comments
+- finalised the css files
+- updated the readme file

+2019-01-18
+- worked on the responsive design to fit tablet and mobile devices
+- cleaned up unnecessary code
+- added addtional comments
+- went through project checklist
+- updated readme file
+- uploaded project to the github

 ## Contributors